MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-pipelines.md

 |`Canceled`            | 32           | Canceled            |

-## PipelineRunActivityResult properties
+## PipelineRunActivityResults

-The following properties are valid for the **PipelineRunActivityResult** entity type and its `PipelineRunActivityResultSK` surrogate key.
+The following properties are valid for the **PipelineRunActivityResults** entity set and its `PipelineRunActivityResultSK` surrogate key.

 Many properties are date-based or user-based.
 These properties are associated with the **CalendarDate** and **User** entity sets described in [Calendar date, Project, and User metadata reference](entity-reference-general.md).